 We created a D-travel Agency glossary for you.
 The travel and tourism industry is full of jargon and acronyms that confuse many travelers.
 We hope this glossary will help you understand how we define some travel and touring concepts.

 We aim to expand our glossary as we grow.
-For any travel terms, you will like to know today, contact us at [email protected]
+For any travel terms, you would like to know today, contact us at [email protected].

 Tour Operator / Supplier

 A tour operator typically combines tour and travel components to create tour packages.
 They design tours and make arrangements for transport, site visits accommodation, activities, meal plans, and schedule to include a tour conductor, local guides, and sometimes interpreters.
 Tour operators sell different kinds of tour packages and offer guide services.
 Large tour operators or companies often have their own brand coach bus, boat and/or plane for tour services.
 And they have a larger operation system that often includes tour directors, conductors, and a network of local guides.